 Essential Eye Cream

-Click on the link below to find out what products will work for specific skin concerns.
+Click the link below to determine what products will work for specific skin concerns.

 Sagging Neck and Jowl Areas

 Farage, M. A., Katsarou, A., & Maibach, H. I. (2013).
 Sensitivity of the skin: perceptions and reality.
 International Journal of Cosmetic Science, 35(3), 220-226.

 Rawlings, A. V. (2007).
 Ethnic skin types: Are there differences in skin structure and function?
 International Journal of Cosmetic Science, 28(2), 79-93.

 Eberlein-König, B., Schäfer, T., & Huss-Marp, J. (2000).
 Skin surface pH, stratum corneum hydration, trans-epidermal water loss, and skin roughness related to atopic eczema and skin dryness in a population of primary school children.
 Acta Dermato-Venereologica, 80(3), 188-191.

 Vaughn, A. R., Branum, A., & Sivamani, R. K. (2019).
 Effects of Turmeric (Curcuma longa) on Skin Health: A Systematic Review of the Clinical Evidence.
 Phytotherapy Research, 33(8), 1992-2005.